The City of Saskatoon moved to electronic bid submissions as of October 12, 2020.

 Bid submissions must meet the requirements within the solicitation document and must be submitted through the City 's eBidding system Biddingo.

 Please note: The City no longer accepts paper or hard copy vendor submissions and does not conduct in-person Public Tender openings.

 The City of Saskatoon is committed to meeting the needs of our stakeholders through open, fair, and transparent procurement processes that afford equal access to all qualified suppliers, and to the maintenance of public trust through adherence to our procurement principles.

-City Council approved the adoption of a new purchasing policy at its October 22, 2018 meeting.
-The new policy takes effect on December 1, 2018, and reflects best practices for public procurement and draws on criteria from federal and provincial procurement rules.
-It uses ‘best value’ rather than lowest price in the procurement of civic goods and services for the City of Saskatoon.
-The new purchasing policy and summary are available under Related Documents on this page.
+The City's Purchasing Policy C02-045, 2018 reflects best practices for public procurement and draws on criteria from federal and provincial procurement rules; it uses ‘best value’ rather than lowest price in the procurement of civic goods and services for the City of Saskatoon.

-The new purchasing policy brings the City's policy into compliance with the following trade treaty obligations:
+The City's Purchasing Policy is compliant with the following trade treaty obligations:

 Visit saskatoon.ca/engage for future engagement opportunities.